okeymeta/probalyze/replit.md

 **Multi-Outcome Markets**: MarketCard and MarketDetailView components now support:
 - Displaying multiple candidates/outcomes in a grid
-- Each outcome shows name, percentage, and YES/NO buttons
+- Each outcome shows name, percentage, and clickable YES/NO buttons
-- YES/NO buttons are fully functional and tradable
+- YES/NO buttons functional from both market card AND detailed view
 - Full backward compatibility with binary (simple) markets
 - Proper data persistence with outcomeId tracking

 ### Trading System

 **Multi-Outcome Trading Flow**:
-1. User clicks YES/NO on a candidate in a multi-outcome market
+1. User clicks YES/NO on a candidate (from market card or detail view)
 2. BettingModal opens with `outcomeId` parameter
-3. placeBet() is called with outcomeId
+3. `placeBet()` is called with outcomeId
-4. System routes to placeBetOnOutcome() for multi-outcome processing
+4. System routes to `placeBetOnOutcome()` for multi-outcome processing
 5. Bet is recorded with outcomeId linking
 6. User balance updated in S3 storage
 7. Market totals and pool percentages recalculated